There is an undeniable trend in the growth of popularity with bamboo material and clothing. It is soft, silky and apparently very “eco-friendly”.

-Bamboo or the derivatives of bamboo like Rayon and Viscose is often cited as a perfect example of fabric that is “greenwashed”
+Bamboo or the derivatives of bamboo like Rayon and Viscose are often cited as a perfect example of fabric that is “greenwashed”.

 This article has some graphic detail about the potential hazards of the rayon process, the deforestation being caused for its production, and how major fashion houses are being pressured to clean up their supply chains.

 It’s also why there are no rayon producers in the U.S. It’s too toxic to comply with the EPA’s standards – workers are at high risk of insanity, nerve damage, heart disease, and stroke.
 And that’s inside the factory.
 Once you have a factory dumping these chemicals into the waterway, the whole community can be poisoned.